Peace Through Side Payments: Conclusion

 \section{Conclusion}

+We analyze strategic bargaining for peaceful settlement before a conflict escalates into an all-pay auction, comparing two distinct protocols: offering a side payment and requesting one.
+By adapting the notions of peace prospects from \citet{Zheng2019}, we explore how the ability of a proposer to signal private information influences the implementability and security of peace.

-We study a simple model of conflict preemption in which one party actively bargains with the other one through a take-it-or-leave-it offer of a payment.
-We adopt the notions for various degrees of peace prospects in the received literature.
-We find that peace security is impossible in our model, a result in contrast to the one in the mediation model in \cite{Zheng2019}.
-Such a qualitatively different result is due to the different strategic considerations of the briber when taking an off-path action.
-The briber's intention is no longer to pretend to be weak and trick the opponent in the continuation auction (as in the mediation model), but rather to pretend strong and force the opponent to accept a lower bribe.
+Our first main finding is that while peace is implementable through a continuum of bribes, it cannot be secured, in contrast to the mediation result in \citet{Zheng2019}.
+This impossibility stems from the proposer's incentive to deviate to marginally lower bribes to exploit the receiver's beliefs, a strategic dynamic that differs fundamentally from the mediation framework of \citet{Zheng2019}.
+The proposer's tactic is no longer to pretend weak and trick the opponent in the continuation auction (as in the mediation model), but rather to pretend strong and force the opponent to accept a lower bribe.

-We characterize the necessary and sufficient conditions for peace implementability.
-With the conditions, we find that unlike in \cite{Zheng2019}, peace implementability may be dismissed if the receiver becomes stronger in our model.
-The reason is that with a stronger receiver, it could be more advantageous to offer a higher off-path bribe.
-The higher bribe leads to a significantly lower probability of conflict and a modestly higher payment in the case of acceptance.
-And the overall effect could be a higher expected payoff of the weakest type of the briber which renders peace implementability impossible.
+Our second main finding is that in the requesting model, the possibility of peace security can be restored under suitable conditions, but it comes at the cost of sensitivity to minor payment perturbations.
+Unlike the bribing model, where a continuum of bribes can sustain peace, any robust peaceful equilibrium in the requesting model admits a single, specific request, the lowest valuation of the paying player.

+Beyond these primary results, we show that the preservation of peace implementability when players become stronger, originally identified by \citet{Zheng2019}, holds in the bribing model but with a crucial refinement.
+While FOSD suffices in the case of player 1, hazard-rate dominance guarantees preservation when player 2 becomes stronger, as it accounts for the effects of truncation on off-path gambling payoffs.

-For non-peaceful equilibria, we find that there exist no separating equilibria in our model.
-This result echoes with the findings in the bribing model of \cite{rachmilevitch2013} for first-price auction, but in contrast to \cite{ES2004}.
-We also show that in any non-peaceful equilibrium, the number of on-path bribes is at most two, and if it is two, then the higher one is accepted with certainty and the lower one is rejected by a positive probability.
+Finally, we also examine non-peaceful equilibria in the bribing model and find that regular separating equilibria can be ruled out.
+This result echoes \citet{rachmilevitch2013} but contrast with \citet{ES2004}.
+We also show that in any regular non-peaceful equilibrium with finitely many pooling regions, the number of on-path side payments is at most two, and if it is two, then the higher one is accepted with certainty and the lower one is rejected with a positive probability.

-We also consider a requesting model and characterize the necessary and sufficient conditions for the existence of robust peaceful equilibria.
-We find that all such equilibria share the identical on-path request which is the lowest possible valuation of the player paying it.
-Finally, we find that contrary to the bribing model, peace security is possible in the requesting model.